 - Are you happy with your accommodation arrangements?
 Do you need any further modifications?

 If you are unable to resolve difficulties that you are facing by working with the Disability Support Office, some students have benefited by speaking to a member of Student Welfare, based within their student union.
 If your university has a Student Advice Centre this may be another potential source of advice and support.

 Finally, if you have exhausted all other means of resolution, you should consider making a formal complaint.
 The procedures for doing so should be made available on your university’s website/intranet and/or in the university’s provider handbook.
 The Student Union may be able to help you with the formal complaint process.

 If, after going through the formal complaint process you are unhappy with the result, you can contact the Office for the Independent Adjudicator

 (OIA) which is the independent review body for complaints in higher education.

-If you have any concerns about your rights at university, you can contact RNIB Legal Rights team by calling the RNIB Helpline on 0303 123 9999 from Monday to Friday 8.45am to 5.30pm.
+If you have any concerns about your rights at university, you can contact RNIB Legal Rights team by calling the RNIB Helpline on 0303 123 9999 from Monday to Friday 8am to 8pm and Saturday 9am to 1pm.
 You can also email [email protected]